How much will a Walk in Shower installation cost?

-Even though you will have a cold and hot water pipe in your bathroom from the basin and bath the flow rate - how much water passes through the pipe-work and tap - may not be at the correct pressure to correctly operate your new shower.
-To rectify this usually requires additional plumbing external to the bathroom.
+Even though you will have a cold and hot water pipe in your bathroom from the basin and bath, the flow rate - how much water passes through the pipe-work and tap - may not be at the correct pressure to operate your new shower correctly.
+To rectify, this usually requires additional plumbing external to the bathroom.

 7 - Pay no VAT

 If you're disabled or have a long term illness, you will not need to pay VAT.
 Adaptions to the home that facilitate and aid for reduced or limited mobility can be charged VAT free.
 To qualify, you must

 - have a physical or mental impairment that affects your ability to carry out everyday activities, for example, blindness

 - have a condition that’s treated as a chronic sickness, like diabetes